jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 3. Go to the Bluemix application overview and click **EDIT CODE**.
 ![CODE button](/tutorials/jazzeditor/images/bm-code-button_NEW.png)
-Your new project opens in the web IDE.
+Your new project opens in the Web IDE.
 The project page contains useful information that you can review later.

 4. To check the status of the application, click **BUILD & DEPLOY**.
 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)